batcholi/XenonCode/README.md

 - No pointer nor reference types (except for implementation-defined objects, which must be sanitized by the implementation at runtime)
 - The number of instructions per cycle may be limited, upon which an overflow may cause a virtual crash for the user
 - Arrays may be limited in size at runtime, upon which an overflow may trigger a virtual crash for the user
-- Recursive stack (calling a function recursively) is NOT allowed for the user
+- Recursive stack (calling a function recursively) is allowed with a specific syntax and is limited to 16 recursions
 - Functions MUST be fully defined BEFORE their use, so the order of definition matters (this is what enforces the previous point)

 ### Per-Virtual-Computer limitations